NTD (Australian TV station): 1980s

+Improvements in the post-Tracy years, coupled with the rise of tourism to Darwin, led to TTPL investing A$2 million in upgrades, which were completed by 1982.
+By then, NTD was broadcasting for twelve hours a day.

-NTD did not run any news and current affairs programming until 18 October 1982, after the station hired Rex Clark as a news director to launch a nightly bulletin at 7:00pm entitled News at Seven, alongside a current affairs program entitled Spectrum.
+NTD did not run any news and current affairs programming until 18 October 1982, after the station hired Rex Clark as a news director to launch a nightly bulletin at 7:00pm entitled News at Seven, with original presenters Clive Murray and Jan Gurion, alongside a current affairs program entitled Spectrum.
+Up until then, only ABD carried news bulletins, as it was the only one to have a microwave link.
+NTD received one from the Seven Network and began a partnership with its news department.

 1981 Daytime chat show 'Grapevine' hosted by Judith Noble (née Billington; Balcazar since 1990) Live on-air presentation directed and produced by Peter Miller; cameraman Headly Trigg.

-In the late 1980s, NTD was purchased by Publishing and Broadcasting Limited (PBL), the owners of the Nine Network at that time.
+In the late 1980s, NTD was purchased by Publishing and Broadcasting Limited (PBL), the owners of the Nine Network at that time, following a failed bid to reach remote Central Australia via satellite, which was won by Imparja Television.
 Following the purchase, NTD adopted a similar on-air presentation to the Nine Network, though replacing the "9" with an "8".
 NTD's news service was revamped and rebranded along with the station, to become Eight National News.

 1990s

 NTD was the sole commercial television station in Darwin until 1998, when Telecasters Australia launched Seven Darwin.
 However, for several years, NTD remained the sole locally based station in the city, as Seven Darwin was little more than a relay for Seven Central.

 Territory Television Pty.
 Ltd. attempted to gain Seven Network affiliation rights prior to Seven Darwin's launch, in a strategic move to dominate and force the incoming competitor to align with Network Ten.
 This would have seen NTD broadcast both Nine Network and Seven Network programming, however after being rejected affiliation, the station gained Network Ten affiliation to supplement their parent company's Nine Network programming.